 S. Andrew Lloyd is an organist and composer.
-He currently holds the Bess Hieronymus Endowed Organ Professorship at the University of Texas at San Antonio, where he is in charge of the organ program, and also teaches organ and composition.
+He is currently the Bess Hieronymus Endowed Fellow and Assistant Organ Professor at the University of Texas at San Antonio, where he is in charge of the organ program, and also teaches organ and composition.
 His previous positions were at the University of North Texas and Texas Woman's University.
 In 2014, Lloyd received a Doctor of Musical Arts degree in Organ Performance with a related field in composition from the University of North Texas where he studied with Jesse Eschbach, and was awarded the highly competitive Master's and Doctoral Fellowship.
 He completed his other collegiate degrees at the University of Kansas and Brigham Young University where he studied with James Higdon and Douglas E. Bush respectively.
 As an active recitalist, Andrew Lloyd has performed as a guest organist at the Salt Lake Tabernacle, as a featured recitalist in the Eccles Organ Festival at the Cathedral of the Madeleine in Salt Lake City, and as a presenter at the 2015 Southwest Regional AGO Convention in Fort Worth.
 Andrew Lloyd placed first in two organ competitions: The William C. Hall Organ Competition (2011) at First Presbyterian in San Antonio, TX and also the Strader Organ Competition (2010) at the University of Cincinnati.